Digital-Identity-Labs/indiid-policies/terms.md

 * are not responsible for authentication via third-party authentication services
 * only send web pages over HTTPS (encrypted)
 * cannot guarantee 100% security, uptime or compatibility, but we will do our best
-* can cancel, restrict or suspend your account immediately if notified of abuse
+* can cancel, restrict or suspend your account immediately if notified of abuse, without refund.
 * will not allow anyone else to use your username for two years after you cancel
 * will not pass your data to the purchasing company if Indiid.net is sold, without asking you first
 * do not plan to sell Indiid.net - we aim to build a sustainable long-term business